safidea/engine/docs/CONTRIBUTING.md

 ## What to contribute

-You can contribute to Solumy Engine in various ways:
+You can contribute to Safidea Engine in various ways:

 - Fix bugs or contribute to the development of features on which help is wanted: [see our To Do list](https://github.com/orgs/solumy/projects/1)
 - Submit Github issues for bugs you (or other users) found ([template](https://github.com/solumy/engine/issues/new?assignees=&labels=&projects=&template=bug_report.md&title=))